-- 10.190 This is a large linear village which is on the north western part of the Bournemouth/Poole conurbation.
-There is no green gap between Broadstone (Borough of Poole) and Corfe Mullen (East Dorset).
-The village has a range of essential shops and services including a health centre.
+- 10.190 This is a large village which is the western most part of the part of the Bournemouth/Poole conurbation.
+There is no green gap between Broadstone (Borough of Poole) and Corfe Mullen.
+The village has essential shops and services including a health centre.
 More shops and services are available in nearby Broadstone and Wimborne Minster. - 10.191 A village based agent was interviewed.
 Broadstone agents also service the market and contributed to our understanding of the local area.
 The local agent explained that prices were generally lower than in Broadstone and there were fewer premium residences. - 10.192 The agent told us asking prices were now in excess of their 2006 peak although it was very much a buyer's market with purchasers able to negotiating lower prices.
 Investors will purchase up to £250,000 and they account for 30% of sales up to this point.
 Demand for rentals is much greater for supply with 12-15 households chasing each vacancy.
-Landlords can exercise choice in who they let to and this means that households in receipt of welfare benefits are unlikely to be considered. - 10.193 Incomers to the village tend to be within other parts of Dorset.
+Landlords can exercise choice in who they let to and this means that households in receipt of benefit are unlikely to be considered. - 10.193 Incomers to the village tend to be within other parts of Dorset.
 The agent explained that future housing development was envisaged and that there was a gap in the market for 3 bedroom family homes priced up to £250,000.